minio/docs/source/reference/minio-mc/mc-support-top-net.rst

    The full path to the :ref:`alias <minio-mc-alias>` or :term:`prefix` where the command should run.

-.. mc-cmd:: --count, -c
+.. mc-cmd:: --interval
    :optional:

-   Display statistics for up to the entered number of drives.
+   The interval in seconds between metric requests.

-   If no entry is made, the command returns statistics for up to 10 drives.
+   By default, the command requests metrics every second.

 Global Flags
 ~~~~~~~~~~~~